shiya-liu/technical-exercise/content/docs/introduction.md

 # Introduction

-The data are about ‘Smart Start’ Program  in the university to review entry level courses (Physics, Biology (Human Anatomy), and Spanish).
+The data are about 'Smart Start' Program in the university to review entry level courses (Physics, Biology (Human Anatomy), and Spanish).

 First, I review research questions, import and clean data, as well as describe the data and variables.